 Document Key Findings / Recommendations How has this been considered in the District Plan?
 Service Report A study focusing on existing services and related infrastructure attributed to sewage and drainage prepared by LG Eng for the CIP.
 Localised flooding within the Apollo Bay township is problematic and due in part to undersized drains that do not have the capacity to convey design storm flows being generated.
 Upgrades at Thompson Street have already been undertaken by Council to mitigate drainage problems in this location.
 Other improvements will be considered as part of Councils capitals works program.
-Coastal Study Apollo Bay A study of coastal processes undertaken by Water Technology to The Great Ocean Road and sections of the adjacent footpath are at risk of coastal erosion and sea level change.
-Erosion issues and potential mitigation works should be referred to the Department of Environment, Land, Water and Planning. inform the CIP.
-PLEASE NOTE: The CIP has considered the best Inundation due to storm tides at Apollo Bay is expected to be minimal, as dunes provide enough protection in their current form.
-The coastal dunes will be retained, expanded and revegetated to ensure they continue to provide protection to the foreshore. available data to ensure the planning process Skenes Creek has been responsive to climate change pressures.
-However, given the lifespan of the plan, prior The car park area is exposed to erosion risk and inundation risk from a combination of storm tide and wave runup.
-Erosion issues and potential mitigation works should be referred to the Department of Environment, Land, Water and Planning. to the implementation of individual actions the Authority will investigate through the Marine The dune in front of the caravan park is stable at present, showing establishment of new vegetation. and Coastal Consent process their continued appropriateness.
+Coastal Study Apollo Bay A study of coastal processes undertaken by Water Technology to inform the CIP.
+PLEASE NOTE: The CIP has considered the best The Great Ocean Road and sections of the adjacent footpath are at risk of coastal erosion and sea level change.
+Mitigation of erosion on the foreshore and the Great Ocean Road is being considered as part of a separate project being undertaken by the Great Ocean Road Coast and Parks Authority with the support of the Department of Energy, Environment, and Climate Action. available data to ensure the planning process has been responsive to climate change pressures.
+Inundation due to storm tides at Apollo Bay is expected to be minimal, as dunes provide enough protection in their current form.
+The coastal dunes will be retained, expanded and revegetated to ensure they continue to provide protection to the foreshore.
+However, given the lifespan of the plan, prior Skenes Creek to the implementation of individual actions the Authority will investigate through the Marine and Coastal Consent The car park area is exposed to erosion risk and inundation risk from a combination of storm tide and wave runup.
+Mitigation of erosion on the foreshore and the Great Ocean Road is being considered as part of a separate project being undertaken by the Great Ocean Road Coast and Parks Authority with the support process their continued appropriateness.
+The dune in front of the caravan park is stable at present, showing establishment of new vegetation.
+Coast and Parks Authority with the support of the Department of Energy, Environment, and Climate Action.
 The access paths and steps to the beach from the large car park area are subject to erosion and variability due to the Skenes Creek channel.
 Improvements to beach access will require a study into options with further consideration of the long-term coastal processes of the area.
 This is to be undertaken as part of a separate project.
 Marengo The shoreline is protected by a revetment that is presently in good condition.
-Erosion issues and potential mitigation works should be referred to the Department of Environment, Land, Water and Planning.
+Mitigation of erosion on the foreshore and the Great Ocean Road is being considered as part of a separate project being undertaken by the Great Ocean Road Coast and Parks Authority with the support of the Department of Energy, Environment, and Climate Action.